 Polio can be prevented with a vaccine.
-Since 2000, the inactivated polio vaccine (IPV) is the only polio vaccine that has been given in the USA.
-It is given by a shot in the arm or leg, depending on the person’s age, says the U.S. CDC.
+Since 2000, the inactivated polio vaccine (IPV) is most often given in the USA.
+It is administered by a shot in the arm or leg, depending on the person’s age, says the U.S. CDC.

 U.S. FDA Authorized Polio Vaccines

 IPOL is a sterile suspension of three types of poliovirus: Type 1 (Mahoney), Type 2 (MEF-1), and Type 3 (Saukett).
-IPOL vaccine is a highly purified, inactivated poliovirus vaccine with enhanced potency that is administered intramuscularly or subcutaneously.
+IPOL vaccine is a highly purified, inactivated poliovirus vaccine with enhanced potency administered intramuscularly or subcutaneously.

 Combination Polio Vaccines

 Kinrix (Diphtheria and Tetanus Toxoids and Acellular Pertussis Adsorbed and Inactivated Poliovirus Vaccine) is a noninfectious, sterile vaccine.

 Pediarix is a vaccine indicated for active immunization against diphtheria, tetanus, pertussis, and infection caused by all known subtypes of hepatitis B virus and poliomyelitis.

 Quadracel contains diphtheria toxoid, tetanus toxoid, acellular pertussis [pertussis toxoid (PT), filamentous haemagglutinin (FHA), pertactin (PRN), fimbriae types 2 and 3 (FIM)], inactivated poliomyelitis vaccine.